The Cuban Family Reunification Parole Program

 You must wait for the NVC to send you a written invitation before you can apply for the CFRP Program.
 The invitation letter will specify where and how to file the application.

-We will review the evidence you provided with your CFRP application.
-If the application appears approvable, the NVC will forward it to the U.S. Embassy in Havana, Cuba.
-U.S. Embassy staff will interview your beneficiary in Havana to determine whether to grant parole.
+We will review the evidence you provide with your CFRP application.
+If the application appears approvable, the NVC will forward it to the U.S. Embassy in Havana.
+USCIS staff will interview your beneficiary in Havana to determine whether to grant parole.
 Beneficiaries will also have to provide biometrics (fingerprints and photos).

 The grant of parole is not automatic.
 We will use our discretion to authorize parole on a case-by-case basis.
-We will generally only authorize parole to beneficiaries:
+We will generally only authorize parole to beneficiaries who:

 - Meet all the CFRP eligibility requirements;